Robin Lovelock's "Chobham" Page

 Dave showing Robin's mates Stuart and Richard around his family home, which was the old schoolhouse.
 Stuart and Richard appear in Robin's AMRA pages, up to mischief with rockets and drones :-)

-Picture of the old sign into Chobham, with David Willis, taken in the Red Lion Pub near his home.
+Picture of the old sign into Chobham, with David Willis, taken in the Red Lion Pub in Chobham near his home.

 See pictures below.
 Many Thanks to Janet Mann, seen here with June and that 'plane.